Sharing your foods and drinks with your dog is harmless in small quantities.

 SALT AND SALTY SNACK FOODS

-A large amount of salt can cause excessive thirst and urination.
-We encourage you to avoid feeding your dog with salt–heavy snacks like potato chips, pretzels, and salted popcorn.
+We encourage you to avoid feeding your dog with salty snacks like potato chips, pretzels, and salted popcorn.